-When it comes to the professional trucking industry we often hear feedback of eager new truck drivers having trouble deciding between driving a dry van and driving flatbeds.
+When it comes to the professional trucking industry we often hear feedback from eager new truck drivers having trouble deciding between driving a dry van and driving flatbeds.
 We’ve decided to help make this useful guide to help those who are looking for extra ideas or reasons to make the switch.

 Expect to get your hands dirty in Flatbed Trucking

 Flatbed truck drivers can likely all agree that they are often thrown loads that are not the prettiest or cleanest as they are loaded in an open trailer with the walls of the trailer protecting the cargo.
 In return instead of the walls of the trailer becoming dirty, it often results in the tarps or loads themselves becoming dirty.
 When the load’s tarp or load itself becomes dirty it will likely always transfer to you.
 If you are a person who hates doing laundry, this style of professional trucking may not be the trucking of choice for you.
 You will either need to change clothes more often or end up washing your clothes more often as a flatbed trucker.